repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/all_in_one.rst

 4. Repository Ceremony

-  This will generate the ``payload.json`` which containes the initial root TUF Metadata and RSTUF settings.
+  This will generate the ``payload.json`` which containes the initial root TUF metadata and RSTUF settings.

   References:
     * :ref:`guide/deployment/index:RSTUF and TUF key management`,